DaveCaulfield/mkg-north-dublin-martial-arts/testing.md

  ## Responsiveness Testing
 - Responsivness was tested using [Google Chrome DevTools](https://developer.chrome.com/docs/devtools/) and [Responsive design checker](https://responsivedesignchecker.com/).
+    - Media queries were added to ensure responsiveness for smalll screens.
-    - The site was found to be responsive for small, medium and large screens.
+    - After adding media queries the site was found to be responsive for small, medium and large screens.

 ## Browser Compatability

-- Different browsers were used to test the MKG North Dublin website.
-The site was found to work accross Google Chrome, Safari, Microsoft Edge and Mozilla Firefox web browsers.
-One issue identified by testing accross different browsers was Safari ios not renderering the right arrow icon in the class timetable - see Known bugs section for details.
+- The site was tested Google Chrome, Safari, Microsoft Edge and Mozilla Firefox web browsers.
+- issues were detected on Safari ios and Mozilla Firefox - see Known bugs section for details.
+- After issues were fixed the site was found to work on all browsers.

 # Known Bugs

+## Fixed bugs
 - During browser testing, Safari ios mobile did not render the icons in the timetable correctly.